 Kamala is one of the founders of the Vipassana Metta Foundation on Maui, where she is developing a sanctuary-hermitage for long term practice.
 She teaches retreats in the worldwide, including being a Core Teacher at the Insight Meditation Society at Barre, MA.
 Practicing since 1975, her teachers have been the late Anagarika Munindra of India and Sayadaw U Pandita of Burma with whom she continues to practice.
 She lives on Maui where she raised four children, and is now blessed with five grandchildren.

 Kate Janke has been practicing meditation in the Theravada lineage since 2004.
-She is a teacher in training at Spirit Rock, IMC, and IRC and leads a weekly meditation group on Tuesday nights in Alameda, CA. Kate is the founder of The Heart-Mind Education Project, providing mindfulness based education programs, trainings, and resource to students and the adults in their lives.
+She is a teacher in training at Spirit Rock, Insight Meditation Society, and Insight Retreat Center and leads a weekly meditation group on Wednesday nights in Alameda, CA. Kate is the founder of The Heart-Mind Education Project, providing mindfulness based education programs, trainings, and resource to students and the adults in their lives.

 Kathy Cheney been practicing meditation since 2001 as a student of Gil Fronsdal.
 She has done several periods of intensive retreat and spent fall of 2007 on personal retreat at Gaia House, in England, working with Christina Feldman.
 Kathy is part of Spirit Rock's Family Program and teaches at a preschool in Marin County.
 Her intention is to offer the dharma in ways that young children can hear and practice while having fun.